peterhellberg/lights/README.md

   -bk value
-    	set Key Light brightness to an absolute (between 0 and 100) or relative (-N or +N) percentage -c	calculate and set the appropriate circadian lighting values -i	display the current status of an Elgato Key Light without changing its state -tf value
+    	set Key Light brightness to an absolute (between 0 and 100) or relative (-N or +N) percentage -c	calculate and set the appropriate circadian lighting values -i	display the current status of the lights without changing their state -tf value
     	set Fill Light temperature to an absolute (between 2900 and 7000) or relative (-N or +N) degrees -tk value
     	set Key Light temperature to an absolute (between 2900 and 7000) or relative (-N or +N) degrees
 ```

+> I have also bound `Ctrl+F11` to toggle the Key Light, and `Ctrl+F12` to toggle the Fill Light.

 ## Technical details